microsoft/typechat.net/README.md

 ```

 ## OpenAIConfig
 TypeChat accesses language models using the [LanguageModel](./src/typechat.sk/LanguageModel.cs) class.
 The OpenAIConfig class is configuration for LanguageModel.
-You initialize OpenAIConfig from your application's configuration or from environment variables.
+You initialize OpenAIConfig from your application's configuration, from a Json file or from environment variables.

 See [OpenAIConfig.cs](./src/typechat.sk/OpenAIConfig.cs) for a list of :
   * Configurable properties